 If you don’t like the Preview extension, then you can also give ezLinkPreview a try.
 This one shows a tiny “EZ” button next to the link when you hover and you can click on it to open a large preview right on top of the current page.
 You can close the preview by clicking on the cross button in the right corner.

-Preview links in Chrome Android app
+Preview links in the Chrome Android app

 On the Chrome Android app, you can preview links without using any third-party tools.
 Chrome has recently introduced a built-in feature to preview links without opening them.
 Below you’ll find the instructions on how to use this feature.

-Go to any link on a web page and tap-and-hold on it until a menu pops up.
+Go to any link on a web page and tap and hold on it until a menu pops up.
 Here select the “Preview page” option from the list.

 A preview will open up and show at the very bottom of the screen.
 You can either tap on it or swipe upwards from the bottom to fully open the preview.